 Believe it or not, this Ultralight Backpacking Stove is only $6.31, and it has a lot of great reviews from happy customers.
 Add an MSR IsoPro fuel canister for $4.95 and a lightweight pot for $10.99, and you’re entire cooking setup will cost only $22.25!!

-Interchangeable ingredients are essential to saving money when camping and backpacking.
-Bring ingredients with you in the backcountry that can be used for more than one meal.
-For example, Richard used 1/4 block of cream cheese to make his Pesto Tortellini, and he used the leftover cheese on bagels for breakfast, on crackers for a snack, and with cocoa powder for a creamy dessert.
-He spent $2.24 on a food that will last many days and be used for several meals.
+Richard used 1/4 block of cream cheese to make his Pesto Tortellini.
+Then he used the leftover cheese on bagels for breakfast, on crackers for a snack, and with cocoa powder for a creamy dessert.
+He spent $2.24 on cream cheese, which he will end up using for 5 different meals.
 In total Rich spent $9.83 on his 4 serving Pesto Tortellini, which comes out to $2.45 person.
-Plus, he has leftover pepperoni, sun dried tomatoes and cream cheese to use for other meals.
-Share this recipe with college students, first time campers, or friends on a budget to help make their next adventure gourmet!

 This affordable backcountry meal was invented by Rich Orth, because even though he's out roughing it, he still likes to eat good food.
 Cream cheese is of Rich's favorite backcountry ingredients because it last for many days without refrigeration and it can be use on or in many different recipes.
 (Store pesto and cream cheese into plastic bags for lighter travel).